Amrabson/my_portfolio/Student Academic Success/README.md

 ## Overview

 This notebook investigates student performance outcomes, examining which demographic, behavioral, and institutional variables contribute most to academic success.
 The analysis includes exploratory data analysis (EDA), feature engineering, and development of predictive models to identify at-risk students and optimize interventions.
-In addition to the analysis notebook, a presentation (StudentAcademicSuccessFindings.pptx) summarizes the key findings, visualizations, and actionable insights from the project.
+In addition to the Jupyter Notebook analysis, a PowerPoint presentation summarizing key findings and recommendations is available upon request.
+Please contact the author for access.

 ---